swyxio/swyxdotio/content/writing/technical/svelte/svelte-why.md

 [Yehuda Katz recently said](https://twitter.com/samselikoff/status/1194622768274460672) that the value of React Hooks is in the self contained teardown mechanism.
 This lets Hooks be nicely bounded abstractions.
 I would apply this analogy to all frameworks too.
 After all, the biggest code saving of using a framework over vanilla JS is in not having to write teardown code for every element!

 Svelte is full of stuff like this.
-Have I told you about [promise unrolling??](https://twitter.com/swyx/status/1220052804485746690)
+Have I told you about [promise unrolling??](https://twitter.com/swyx/status/1220052804485746690) Memoization?
+Try `$: a = b + c;` vs useMemo/useCallback!

 Yes, that is a lot of syntax to hold in your head.
 That's why it is important to have...